molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Find uncovered code</aside>

 The coverage report is a valuable tool you should use while writing tests.
-The report provides guidance by revealing code behavior that is not yet tested.
-Moreover, it deepens your understanding of how your tests work.
+It *reveals code behavior that is not yet tested*.
+The report not only guides your testing, it also deepens your understanding of how your tests work.

 Whatever your current coverage score is, use the reporting to monitor and improve your testing practice.
 As described in [Tailoring your testing approach](#tailoring-your-testing-approach), testing should be part of the development routine.
 New features should include tests, bug fixes should include a test as proof and to prevent regressions.